 Waterskiing, jetskiing and other similar activities are not permitted within Algonquin Provincial Park.

-Algonquin Provincial Park offers the canoeing enthusiast a network of over 2,100 km of canoe routes.
-A detailed map-brochure, Canoe Routes of Algonquin Park shows the entire park network of canoe routes, portages, and interior campsites.
-Elsewhere on the maps, detailed directions are given for 29 different access points along with complete information on planning and completing a canoe trip.
-A copy of this map can be purchased for $4.95 from the Friends of Algonquin Park.
+Algonquin Provincial Park offers canoeing enthusiasts a canoe route network of over 2,100 km.
+A detailed map-brochure, Canoe Routes of Algonquin Park, shows the entire park network of canoe routes, portages, and backcountry campsites.
+Elsewhere on the map, detailed directions are given for 29 different access points, along with information on planning a canoe trip.
+A copy of this map can be purchased from the Friends of Algonquin Park.

 Algonquin has a reputation for some of the best trout fishing in Canada.
 More than 230 lakes have native Brook Trout and 149 have Lake Trout—a fantastic concentration of trout waters that continue to yield good fishing because of the park’s tradition of wise conservation.